bot19/bot19.github.io/source/_posts/hello-world.md

 ---
-title: This is the heading of the main post, a little shorter
+title: This is the heading of the main post, about this length
 year: 276
 wordCount: 1032
 date: 2018-03-04 19:56:46